Getting geared up – items you’ll need to purchase

 Many people also purchase “scratch” for their birds.
 If you want to see a chicken go bonkers, give it some scratch!
 It’s a mix of grains including corn, wheat, oats and rye, among others.
 Unlike your complete feed which should be kept in a feeder for around the clock access, scratch is usually thrown on the ground for the chickens to peck at.
 It should be a special treat – not a staple of their diet – because it doesn’t include all the nutrients they need.
 Your girls will let you know if you’re giving them too much.
 Their eggshells will become weak and susceptible to breakage.

 Bedding is an important part of keeping your chickens happy and healthy.
 On the coop floor the bedding will provide a soft surface for your chickens to walk on and will absorb droppings and odour.
-You want your coop sanitary and sweet-smelling, don't you?
-In the nest, bedding will give freshly-laid eggs a soft landing so they don't crack.
+You want your coop sanitary and sweet-smelling, don’t you?
+In the nest, bedding will give freshly-laid eggs a soft landing so they don’t crack.
 (A cracked egg is a spoiled egg.)
-Shaving cost $10-15 a bag and these can be purchased at a pet store or garden supply store.
+Shavings costs $15-$30 a bag and these can be purchased here at Evans Chickens or from your local supplier.

 Chickens love to take dust baths!
 They dig a shallow hole, loosen up all the dirt, and proceed to get themselves absolutely as dirty as they possibly can.
 (Don’t worry, the shake the dirt off later…) Dust baths are absolutely necessary: they prevent parasites such as mites and lice from finding a home in your chickens’ feathers and legs.